All Things Academic

 Course Materials and Bookstore

-- Log in to the student portal
+- Log in to the student portal.

 - Click on the book title to obtain more information; most books will have a direct link to Amazon, though you may purchase the title from whatever vendor you choose.
-Just be sure to get the proper volume or edition, using the ISBN when available
+Just be sure to get the proper volume or edition, using the ISBN when available.

-We encourage you to order your books well before the term begins, prior to your arrival on campus.
+We encourage you to order your books well before the term begins, and prior to your arrival on campus.
 Although a limited amount of books will be available for each class in the on-campus bookstore, these are primarily intended to facilitate the add/drop process.
 Course supplies will be in stock and available throughout the term in the Bookstore.

 A limited supply of course texts may also be found in Crossett Library.
 Donations from previous classes have enlarged the collection, which can be found on the bottom floor of Crossett, back wall directly across from the stairwell.
-Course books are available for term long checkout, and the list can be viewed at Crossett Course Books.
+Course books are available for term long checkout, and the list can be viewed here: Crossett Course Books.

 If you have any questions about materials for your courses, please direct them to the faculty teaching those courses.

-Auditions & Placement Tests
+Auditions and Placement Tests